Office: Hiemenga Hall 478

 Research and professional interests

 Professor Bratt's principal teaching areas include U.S. intellectual and religious history, particularly in the 19th century, and the history of colonial America.
 Interim courses include the history of the American Revolution and, more recently, Film Noir in American Culture, which he co-teaches with Professor William Romanowski of Calvin’s CAS department.
 They occasionally team-teach a course that uses Hollywood films as windows into American history from Kennedy to Reagan.

 Professor Bratt's research interests on the U.S. side focuses on changes in religion in the middle of the 19th century, exploring why the “Second Great Awakening” ebbed out and what replaced it on the religious scene.

 In comparative history, Professor Bratt recently published a biography of Abraham Kuyper (1837-1920), a Dutch religious and political leader whose life and thought are particularly relevant to current questions about church-state relations and the role of religious viewpoints in cultural affairs.

 Professor Bratt has had three books come out in the past few years, aided by a Fulbright grant to the Netherlands in 2010.
 He is offering papers at conferences aimed at fleshing out his next book, on antebellum American religion.
-He also serves Calvin College as director of the first-year DCM (Developing a Christian Mind) program.
+He also served Calvin College as director of the first-year DCM (Developing a Christian Mind) program.

 Life outside of Calvin College

 Professor Bratt enjoys reading and writing at the cottage he and his wife own near Lake Michigan.
 He regularly volunteers in local political campaigns and serves on the council of his local church.
 His most pleasurable recent vacation was touring the Netherlands with family members.
 He enjoys visiting his children who currently live in Dallas, Philadelphia, and Berkeley, and hopes someday soon to visit the one in China, too.
 He fights the aging process by working out (cross-training and yoga) and thinks heaven will be a lot like the Lake Michigan shoreline.

 See a partial list of Jim Bratt's publications.